 4.2.4.
 Manufacturers shall document Auxiliary Emission Strategies (AES) as part of type-approval as specified in paragraph 3 ‘Technical requirements – documentation’.

 4.2.5.
-The manufacturer shall cooperate with the type-approval authority to allow them to select up to a maximum of 5 AES that will be monitored by OBM according to Annex 4 of UN Regulation No. [XXX] on On-Board Monitoring (OBM)
+The manufacturer shall cooperate with the type-approval authority to allow them to select up to a maximum of 5 AES that will be monitored by OBM according to Annex 4 of UN Regulation No. [XXX] on On-Board Monitoring (OBM).

 4.3.
 Roles and responsibilities of type-approval authorities